How does the legal system work in Australia?

 - If you disagree with a decision made by Centrelink, you can appeal to the Social Security Appeals Tribunal.

-- If you have a dispute on tenancy, building, anti-discrimination, consumer or debt disputes, you can go to the Queensland Civil and Administrative Tribunal or QCAT.
+- If you have a dispute about tenancy, building, anti-discrimination, consumer or debt disputes, you can go to the Queensland Civil and Administrative Tribunal (QCAT).

 The person who makes decisions in these tribunals is called a “member”.

 I need to speak to the police but I can’t speak English.What should I do?